mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

 Send POST request of flatfile form to <host>/api/carbon This will return a HTTP response - either 201, or 400 if request was malformed

-To delete all entries from the database (this is just a development tool, will likel be removed):
+To delete all entries from the database (this is just a development tool, will likely be removed):
 Send DELETE request to <host>/api/carbon
 The API will return how many rows were deleted in message form, along with a HTTP response 204